Lost-Empire-Entertainment/Elypso-engine/Game/README.md

 # Disclaimer

-The game template is created by ELypso engine but is free to use in any way under the MIT license.
+The game template is created by ELypso engine but is free to use in any way described in license.md.

 # Description